Active Transport Vs Secondary Active Transport

 Secondary Active Transport in Biomedical Research

-SGLT2 Inhibitors: For example, SGLT2 inhibitors are a class of drugs used to treat type 2 diabetes.
+SGLT2 Inhibitors: As an example, SGLT2 inhibitors are a class of drugs used to treat type 2 diabetes.
 These drugs block the SGLT2 transporter in the kidneys, which is responsible for reabsorbing glucose back into the bloodstream.
 By inhibiting SGLT2, these drugs promote glucose excretion in the urine, thereby lowering blood glucose levels.

 Emerging Technologies: Advanced imaging techniques and molecular biology tools are providing new insights into the structure and function of secondary active transporters.
-Cryo-electron microscopy, for example, allows scientists to visualize these proteins at atomic resolution, revealing the intricate mechanisms by which they bind to substrates and undergo conformational changes during transport.
+Cryo-electron microscopy, for example, allows scientists to visualize these proteins at atomic resolution, revealing the involved mechanisms by which they bind to substrates and undergo conformational changes during transport.

 Tips and Expert Advice